SAT Program FAQ

 if it might be effective for them.

 What are the main differences between Ivy Global's SAT classes?

 At Ivy Global, we offer three types of classes: the three-week summer course,

 the one-week crash course, and the eight-week course.

 The three-week summer course (60 hours total) offers the most intensive,

 detailed test preparation, with ample time for students to practice writing

 in true test conditions.
 Both the content and strategies of the SAT are covered

 in depth.
-Students write four full practice exams during the three-week course.
+Students take four full practice exams during the three-week course.